-Study finds HIV-infected men at risk for spreading HIV despite taking HAARTMarch 27th, 2012 in HIV & AIDS /
+Study finds HIV-infected men at risk for spreading HIV despite taking HAARTMarch 27, 2012 in Medicine & Health / HIV & AIDS

 Researchers from Boston University School of Medicine (BUSM) and Fenway Health have found that highly active antiretroviral therapy (HAART) does not completely suppress HIV in the semen of sexually active HIV-infected men who have sex with men (MSM).
 The findings, which currently appear on-line in AIDS, could indicate a potential transmission risk in MSM, who are highly susceptible to HIV infection.

 Approximately 33.3 million people worldwide are living with HIV/AIDS, and 1.8 million deaths and 2.6 million new infections occur annually.
 Unprotected intercourse is the most common route through which HIV-1 is transmitted, and semen of HIV-infected men is an important source of HIV.
 Whereas the HIV/AIDS epidemic in Sub-Saharan Africa is generalized with approximately equal percentages of infections occurring in men and women, the epidemic in the United States and many other developed countries is concentrated in men who have sex with men.
 HAART, which is the primary treatment for HIV/AIDS, consists of a combination of potent anti-HIV drugs, which generally suppresses HIV levels in blood and semen, and HIV transmission to sex partners.
 However, sexually active MSM have a high prevalence of sexually transmitted infections which are a risk factor for HIV transmission.